Dfte/Easytube.py/README.md

 <h1>Videos</h1>

 As much as for the audio part, you can either download a single video or multiples ones using the -u and -f arguments.
+This time, you will have to add the --format video in order to download it :

 <img src="https://github.com/Dfte/Easytube.py/blob/master/images/5.png"></img>